jaybonthius/shindig-template/content/README.md

 TODOS:
+- IDEA: On a change to a Pollen .rkt file, “save” every Pollen markup file.
+This will tell the Pollen project server that it needs to re-render the file the next time you request it.
+For some reason, `raco pollen reset` doesn't work for that.
 - [Manim slides](https://manim-slides.eertmans.be/latest/)
 - Reveal.js support
 - as an alternative (or in addition) to Reveal.js support, what about a feature where between every paragraph, youo can click a button that expands a drawing region? and just generally being able to annotate the page?